CubicalRipser/CubicalRipser_2dim/README.md

 # CubicalRipser_2dim : calculator of persistence pair for 2 dimensional pixel data

-copyright by Takeki Sudou and Kazushi Ahara, Meiji University, 2018
+copyright by Takeki Sudo and Kazushi Ahara, Meiji University, 2018

 ## description